 Oranges are packed with the cholesterol-fighting fiber pectin and potassium, which may help control blood pressure, a common concern for people with diabetes.
 Bonus: oranges and other citrus are rich in antioxidant vitamin C. One large study showed that just one extra serving of fruit and vegetables a day, including oranges, reduced the risk of stroke by 4%.

-Incredibly rich in fiber, pears also contain heart healthy vitamins C and K. Many of the pear’s benefit, including most of the fiber and antioxidant flavonoids, are contained in the skin of the fruit so be sure to eat your pears unpeeled.
+Incredibly rich in fiber, pears also contain heart healthy vitamins C and K. Many of the pear’s benefits, including most of the fiber and antioxidant flavonoids, are contained in the skin of the fruit so be sure to eat your pears unpeeled.
 Cut a pear in half and combine with a fat and protein source like some nuts or a hardboiled egg to balance blood sugars while having a very healthful snack.

 Filling and nutritious, a serving of popcorn is a full three cups.
 Popcorn is a whole grain and a good source of fiber perfect for snacking on when focusing on controlling blood sugars.
 Make sure to experiment with seasoning aside from butter and salt – try olive oil and black pepper or nutritional yeast instead.